JacobRothDevelopment/Phapi/README.md

   - Can be thrown where you encounter an error and Phapi will handle the exception

+  - You can specify an Http response code and a message string if you want to return something to the caller

+  - Example:

+    ```php
+    throw new ApiException(HttpCode::BadRequest, "Invalid Input Data");
+    ```

 - HttpMethod

-  - Collections of constants for HTTP Request Codes
+  - Collections of constants representing HTTP Request Methods

     ```php
     HttpMethod::Get